MiSTer-devel/Arcade-RallyX_MiSTer/README.txt

 4) If everything will go without errors or warnings, then you will get the a.*.rom file.
 5) Copy generated a.*.rom into root of SD card along with the Arcade-*.rbf file

+To generate the ROM using Linux/MacOS:
+1) Copy the zip into "releases" directory
+2) Execute build_rom.sh
+3) Copy generated a.*.rom into root of SD card along with the Arcade-*.rbf file

+To generate the ROM using MiSTer:
+1) scp "releases" directory along with the zip file onto MiSTer:/media/fat/
+2) Using OSD execute build_rom.sh
+3) Copy generated a.*.rom into root of SD card along with the Arcade-*.rbf file